 Victoria is a full member of;

 EXPERT IN PROJECT DESIGN

-As a qualified project manager, I have led multiple projects focused on delivering, biodiversity and social outcomes.
+As a qualified project manager, I have led multiple programmes focused on delivering, species, habitat and social outcomes.

 Originally working at a national nature reserve in the UK, my particular interest is applying best-practice management in a pragmatic way, finding workable solutions for people on the ground, wherever that may be.